automl/amltk/README.md

 pip install -e amltk  # -e for editable mode
 ```

-If planning to contribute, you can install the development dependancies but we
+If planning to contribute, you can install the development dependencies but we
 highly recommend checking out our [contributing guide](https://automl.github.io/amltk/latest/contributing) for more.

 ```bash